Arbanasi dialect: Sociolinguistics

 The ancestors of Arbanasi people are Catholic Albanians who originated from the southern shore of Lake Shkodër and fled the Muslim-ruled Ottoman Empire to avoid military service and also due to religious discrimination or conversion to Islam.
 The Arbanasi arrived in Venetian-ruled Dalmatia and settled on the outskirts of Zadar on lands provided by landowner Erizzo, in four neighbouring villages and in the towns of Kotor, Dubrovnik and Zemunik.

 All other Arbanasi were assimilated, except in Zadar where a settlement formed that they called Arbënesh (for the Italians Borgo Erizzo, for the Croats Varoš Eričina), later becoming known in all local languages as Arbanasi.
 Arbanasi speakers have assimilated a large number of former Chakavian Croatian speakers who settled among them historically.

 Arbanasi speakers are usually bilingual in Croatian, and historically they were trilingual, also speaking the Venetian language.
 Various factors contributed to the generational transmission of Arbanasi Albanian by Arbanasi speakers.
 One was an oral tradition in which Arbanasi Albanian was spoken at social gatherings, often attended by women who recited folk stories.
 Another was the sense of community awareness and linguistic difference from the more numerous surrounding Croatian speakers.
 Lastly was in situations of mixed marriages where a non-Arbanasi spouse from the area would be taught Arbanasi Albanian after becoming part of an Arbanasi household.

 In the nineteenth and early twentieth century, Dalmatia was under Hapsburg rule.
 The establishment of a primary school in 1896 resulted in some Arbanasi receiving a mainly Italian-language education with some Croatian and two weekly lessons in Arbanasi Albanian.
 Another primary school existed teaching mostly in Croatian and in 1901, it made learning Arbanasi Albanian obligatory for students who had it as a mother tongue.
 After World War One, Zadar became part of Italy and during the interwar period, Arbanasi Albanian was at first tolerated and in later years banned from being spoken and taught in school.
 Zadar was incorporated into communist Yugoslavia in 1945 and Arbanasi Albanian was not taught by the school system.

 The Arbanasi dialect, once spoken by much of the community and which served as a significant identity marker, has nearly disappeared among the Arbanasi due to the historical and political stigmatisation of Albanian in the former Yugoslavia and the recent period of globalisation.
 In independent Croatia, the language did not receive encouragement for years until the 2010s.
-Arbanasi Albanian is currently endangered and fewer than 200 speakers competent in the language exist.
-An additional 500 people can understand it to a certain degree.
+Arbanasi Albanian is currently endangered, “with less than 200 fully competent speakers, although there are probably around 500 people that understand the language to some extent” (Kovačec 2002).
 Apart from a few publications like the journal Feja and collections of Arbanasi lore, the language is not written.